top of page

 • makes homesteads affordable for families

-• avoids government intrusion into how families use their land
+• alleviates government intrusion into how families use their land

 This model is widely used by Native American lands, Appalachian family trusts, and Christian retreats.